pink-prose/pink-prose/ideas.md

 - allow other authors to write prequels to a story
   - "request sequel link", requesting original author to show the sequel on the story page
   - but I think the link should be allowed anyways, it just wouldn't show up on original story's page without original permission, but the prequel story would show up on the sequel's page
+- like count public by default
+  - showing a specific user's stories that they liked, should be private by default